love-porwal/FinKraft/README.md

 1. Clone the repository.
 2. Install dependencies for the backend and frontend.
-3. Set up AWS services (Lambda, S3, etc.).
-4. Configure environment variables.
-5. Run the application locally.
+3. Run the application locally.

 ## Backend Development